What will education in Lower Dauphin look like in six years? In 30?

 The committee looked at our current practices and operations to determine their effectiveness and efficiency.
 The current K-12 model of grouping students by age level is already seeing changes in the secondary level.
 For example, in an Algebra II class at the high school, you might find freshmen, sophomores and juniors grouped together.
 Can this model of grouping students by ability and interest be applied in our lower grades?

-Finally, the committee was tasked with developing a plan to chart the district’s direction for the next three years.
-This plan will be submitted to the state by November.
+Finally, the committee was tasked with developing a plan to chart the district’s direction for the next six years.
+This plan was submitted to the state in November.

 “What did we want to accomplish with this comprehensive plan?
 To develop a vision for the future, including moving to 21st Century learning environments and skills,” said to Superintendent Sherri Smith.